Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 5 min read

-The clothing and textile industry is one of the most globalized sectors of US imports — and one of the most affected by current tariff policies.
-While there's no additional sector-specific surcharge on apparel (unlike steel or aluminum), the country-specific reciprocal tariffs alone are punishing for the countries that dominate garment manufacturing.
-Here's what importers need to know.
+The clothing and textile industry is one of the most globalized sectors of US imports — and one of the most affected by recent tariff swings.
+While there's no additional sector-specific surcharge on apparel (unlike steel or aluminum), the rules changed dramatically in February 2026 when the Supreme Court struck down the IEEPA reciprocal tariffs, replacing punishing country-specific rates with a flat 10% Section 122 rate.
+Here's what importers need to know — including which rates are now refundable.

 No Sector Surcharge, But Country Rates Bite